The Golden Girls: Casting

 The part of Sophia Petrillo was the first of the four roles to be cast.
 Estelle Getty auditioned and won the role as the feisty mother of character Dorothy Zbornak, due, in part, to the rave reviews she garnered in her off-Broadway role reprisal for the 1984 Los Angeles run of Torch Song Trilogy.
-Afterwards, Getty had returned to New York, but gained permission from her manager to return to California in early 1985.
-Getty figured it would be her last chance to find television or film work.
-She would return home to New York if she were unsuccessful.
+Afterwards, Getty returned to New York, but her manager sent her back to California in early 1985.
+Getty figured it would be her last chance to find television or film work, and she would return home to New York if she were unsuccessful.

 Casting director Judith Weiner had seen Torch Song Trilogy, and thought Getty was terrific in it.
-She was also impressed by Getty's audition for the role of the mother of Steven Keaton (played by actor Michael Gross) for a guest episode of Family Ties.
+She was also impressed by Getty's audition for the role of the mother of Steven Keaton (played by actor Michael Gross), for a guest episode of Family Ties.
 Although Getty was impressive, the show's producers went with another actress.
 Getty came to Weiner's mind soon after, when it became time to begin casting of The Golden Girls.

 Getty, who went through a three-hour transformation to become Sophia, wore heavy make-up, thick glasses, and a white wig to look the part.
 The character of Sophia was thought by the creators to enhance the idea that three retirement-aged women could be young.
 Disney's Michael Eisner explains, "Estelle Getty made our three women into girls.
 And that was, to me, what made it seem like it could be a contemporary, young show."
 Getty continuously battled stage fright during her tenure on the show.
 In a 1988 interview, Getty commented on her phobia and expressed how working with major stars, such as Arthur and White, made her even more nervous.
 At times, she even froze on camera while filming.

 Hired to shoot the pilot, director Jay Sandrich also became instrumental in helping to cast the roles of Blanche Devereaux and Rose Nylund.
 Both Rue McClanahan and Betty White came into consideration, as the series Mama's Family, in which the two co-starred, had been cancelled by NBC.
 Producers wanted to cast McClanahan as Rose and White as Blanche based on roles they had previously played; White portrayed the man-hungry Sue Ann Nivens on The Mary Tyler Moore Show, while McClanahan co-starred as the sweet but scatterbrained Vivian Harmon in Maude.
 Eager not to be typecast, they took the suggestion of Sandrich and switched roles at the last minute.